natsova/DataStructures/Arrays/README.md

   jag[1] = new int[5];
   ```

-# Use arrays when:
+# Use arrays when
 * Size is fixed or rarely changed.
 * You need fastest possible indexed access.
 * You need tight memory control (arrays are very compact).
 * You are implementing lower-level data structures (ArrayList, heap, tries).

-# Avoid arrays when:
+# Avoid arrays when
 * You need frequent insertions/deletions in the middle.
 * The size grows unpredictably (use ArrayList instead).